ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-4.md

 protected virtual string HtmlTag => "div";
 ```

-The control Css is built using a `CssBuilder` class.
+The control Css class is built using a `CssBuilder` class.
 Inheriting classes can set a primary Css value and add as many secondary values they wish.
-Add on CSS classes can be added either through the `AdditionalClasses` parameter or throigh defining a `class` attribute.
+Add on CSS classes can be added either through the `AdditionalClasses` parameter or by defining a `class` attribute.

 ```csharp
 [Parameter] public virtual string AdditionalClasses { get; set; } = string.Empty;